-However, it also means that these savers are particularly vulnerable to falling interest rates, which is why it's so important to find the right account.
-If you rely on your savings for that kind of income boost you really need to maximise the amount you're getting, and that all comes down to securing the best rate.
+However, the nature of these savers makes them particularly vulnerable to falling interest rates, which is why it's so important to find the right account.
+If you rely on your savings for a monthly income boost, you really need to maximise the amount you're getting, and that all comes down to securing the best rate.

 So, with that in mind, we've compiled the top six monthly interest savings accounts to help you get more from your money.

-Charter Savings Bank has secured a second account in the top five, this time the 60-day version of its notice account, which pays 1.20% AER (1.19% gross) on a monthly basis.
-Savers can benefit from the flexibility of making further additions at their leisure, and withdrawals are also permitted as long as the notice period is observed.
+Charter Savings Bank also takes second place, this time with the 60-day version of its notice account, which pays 1.20% AER (1.19% gross) on a monthly basis.
+Savers can benefit from the same flexibility as the number one account, only with a slightly decreased rate in exchange for a shorter notice period.